vulogov/twostack/README.md

 	r, err := ts.G() // Expecting to have 3.14
 }
 ```
-You may node a few things here:
+You may note a few things here:

 - .Put is different from .Set as it will store the data alongside with necessary information for conversion
 - "data type layer" do have a name for each value.
 If you do not care about name, pass an empty string ""